How Does a 0% Balance Transfer Work?

 0% Balance Transfer Benefits

 Avoid making any transaction with a non-promotional interest rate, cash advances or purchases with a regular APR, until you've paid off the balance transfer.
-This includes purchases and especially cash advances.
 When you have balances with different interest rates, your monthly payment is split between the balances.
 Only the minimum payment will be applied to your 0% balance transfer and anything above the minimum payment will be applied to the balance with the higher interest rate.
 You may think you're paying off the balance transfer when you're actually paying off a different type of balance.

 Don't Lose Your 0% Balance Transfer